Chatanga/codingame-hs-skeleton/README.md

 λ> doList
 ```

-You can download any game result you are interrested using its Game ID.
+You can download any game result you are interested in by using its Game ID.

 ```haskell
 λ> doRetrieve